-DECORAH, Iowa—Five Luther College students have each received a $1,000 Steven Mark Anderson Scholarship for the 2017-18 academic year.
+DECORAH, Iowa—Six Luther College students have each received a $1,000 Steven Mark Anderson Scholarship for the 2018-19 academic year.

 The Steven Mark Anderson Scholarship benefits Luther College students involved in the TRIO Achievement Program.
-TRIO provides “holistic, individualized support and comprehensive programming that promotes students’ academic success, personal development and sense of community.”
-The federally funded program has been sponsored by Luther since 1973 and serves over 165 students annually.
+TRIO provides “holistic, individualized support and comprehensive programming that promotes students’ academic success, personal development, and sense of community.”
+The federally-funded program has been sponsored by Luther for 45 years and serves over 165 students annually.

 The Steven Mark Anderson Scholarship was established in 2001 by Lloyd and Kathy Anderson of Ames, Iowa, in memory of their son, Pastor Steven Mark Anderson, who graduated from Luther in 1985.